tonytsheng/DBHUB/SOLUTIONS_ARCH/PG_LOGREPL/readme.md

 ```

 2. Configure your RDS for Postgresql database for replication.
-- modify custom parameter group
+- Modify your custom parameter group setting rds.logical_replication to 1.
+Confirm this is correct.
-set rds.logical_replication to 1
-[if you restored your RDS instance from another one, the database name will be the same as the original.]
-confirm this is correct.
 ```
 pg102=> SELECT name,setting FROM pg_settings WHERE name IN ('wal_level','rds.logical_replication');
           name           | setting